 To our knowledge there is no international framework on information flow from or between law enforcement to private parties applicable to Thailand.
-Thailand's Act on Mutual Assistance in Criminal Matters B.E.
-2535 (1992)232 addresses the transfer of information between Thailand and foreign states through diplomatic channels.
+The Mutual Assistance in Criminal Matters Act235 addresses the transfer of information between Thailand and foreign states through diplomatic channels.
+Please see part 1.4(d) of this Report for further details.